This is a collaborative post by Mary Davis about how to save money on sustainable living.

 Install a low-flush toilet

 It is a smart way to save on water bills.
 Low-flush toilets use 4.5 liters or less per flush compared to the traditional ones, which uses 6l on one flush.
 Another way to reduce water wastage is by building a rainwater tank for your garden and bathroom.
+Also consider cleaning your toilet using green methods.

 Install solar panels and temperature-regulating walls